MikeWilbert/specTurb/README.md

 2. Specify your parameters in the config file 'CONFIG/config.json'

-3. Make sure your MPI compiler and the FFTW3 library are correctly linked in the Makefile.
+3. Make sure your MPI compiler and the FFTW3 library are correctly linked in the Makefile and run `make`

 4. Build and run the code with: